bougueil/make_proxy/README.md

 # MakeProxy

-Fork of erlang [make-proxy](https://github.com/yueyoum/make-proxy) rewritten in Elixir with supervisor and Systemd.
+Fork of erlang [make-proxy](https://github.com/yueyoum/make-proxy) rewritten in Elixir with a supervisor and Systemd.

 ### build a release (executable)